tiagonuneslx/burger-app/readme.md

 I'm developing feature by feature on Android, which I'm already experienced with, and then I'm challenging myself to implement the exact same thing on iOS, and then using KMM.

-The app design was copied from [dribble](https://dribbble.com/shots/14952712-Food-Mobile-App-Design/attachments/6670047?mode=media) by [Ghulam Rasool 🚀](https://dribbble.com/ghulaam-rasool).
+The app UI design was copied from [dribble](https://dribbble.com/shots/14952712-Food-Mobile-App-Design/attachments/6670047?mode=media) by [Ghulam Rasool 🚀](https://dribbble.com/ghulaam-rasool).

 [X] 1.
 Build the Home page UI natively (on Android and iOS)
 2. Create the Burger model: